mayadata-io/community/content-writers.md

 # How does it work?

 * Pick up an [existing issue](https://github.com/mayadata-io/community/issues) or create a new one.
-* Asses the content with one of our MCW Liasons for orginality and format in which the content will be published.
+* Asses the content with one of our MCW Liaisons for originality and format in which the content will be published.
 Once accepted, it will enter into the [Technical Content Backlog](https://github.com/orgs/mayadata-io/projects/1).
 The issue will be used to track the progress towards publication.
 * Draft the content in a google word document and update the issue.
 * Review for Technical Accuracy
 * Polish the content through editorial reviews